Fraud Blocker

 6. Archaeological Museum of Tetouan

-Archaeological Museum Of Tetoutan
+Archaeological museum of Tetoutan

 The Tetouan Archaeological Museum, located in Tetouan, Morocco, is a key cultural and historical institution with a history dating back over a century.
-Established in 1939, the museum is dedicated to preserving regional heritage and houses a rich collection of artifacts from various time periods.
+Established in 1939, the museum is dedicated to preserving regional heritage and houses a rich collection of artifacts from various periods.
 Notable items include ancient pottery, jewelry, stone engravings, and coins, primarily sourced from the Roman city of Lixus and the Punic-Mauri site of Tamuda.
 In 2019, five items from the museum were designated as Moroccan national heritage, and in 2022, it participated in an international exhibition by loaning artifacts to the National Archaeological Museum in Madrid.

 7. Discover the Museum of Modern Art

-The Museum Of Modern Art In Tetouan
+The Museum of Modern Art in Tetouan

 Tetouan showcases not only traditional arts but also contemporary ones, housing one of only two modern art museums in Morocco—the other being in Rabat.
 The Museum of Modern Art in Tetouan is uniquely located in a former railway station that is linked to Ceuta, adding an architectural interest.
 Inside, you will find five exhibition rooms filled with Morocco’s finest contemporary art and sculptures.
 The museum also frequently hosts special exhibitions.